 Purpose of this privacy notice

-This privacy notice aims to give you information on how SASIG Events Limited collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to our newsletter, register for an event, purchase a product or service, or fill in our contact form.
+This privacy notice aims to give you information on how SASIG Events Limited collects and processes your personal data through your use of this website, and by your participation in Big SASIG, including any data you may provide through this website or by other means when you sign up to our newsletter, register for an event, purchase a product or service or fill in our contact form.

 Our full details are: